14.5. Principles of classification and finding the correct class for specific items

 5.1.3

-Applicants are encouraged to use the terms listed in the NICE classification or in the published IP Australia Determinations when nominating the goods and/or services covered by an application (reg 4.4(6)).
+Applicants are encouraged to use the terms listed in the NICE classification or in the published IP Australia picklist when nominating the goods and/or services covered by an application (reg 4.4(6)).
 However it is not always possible to do so.
 If the meaning of a term is unclear the applicant should be requested to provide further information to assist with correct classification.
 The classification for an unlisted item may be decided on the basis of the general principles underlying NICE as outlined in Annex A2.
-If the correct classification cannot be determined on this basis, the file should be referred to the Classification Subject Matter Experts for advice.
+If the correct classification cannot be determined on this basis, examiners should consult their supervisor, who will decide whether the file should be referred to the Classification Subject Matter Experts for advice.

 5.1.4

 Care must be exercised in using the NICE classification list when a generic (broad or general) item appears in one class and a related but more specific term appears in another.
 In this case the specific term will override the generic entry.
-Generic items are often marked with an asterisk to indicate that there are entries for that item in more than one class.
+Generic NICE items are often marked with an asterisk in WIPO’s Madrid Goods and Services Manager to indicate that there are entries for that item in more than one class.
 For example the generic term aluminium foil is found in class 6 and is marked with an asterisk, and foils of metal for insulating as specific goods are classified in class 17.
-However the generic term furnaces appears in NICE without an asterisk in class 11, even though furnaces for laboratory use are listed in class 9.
+However the generic term headwear appears in NICE without an asterisk in class 25, even though headgear being protective helmets are listed in class 9.
 This latter example shows that a check should be made for a more specific term even where the generic term is not marked with an asterisk.

 5.1.5